 In honor of Invisible Illness Awareness Week, here’s my contribution to the “30 things” meme.
 Want to write your own?
-Feel free to write in the comments below, write on your own blog and link back here, or even add them to the Invisible Illness Awareness Week event on my FibroCoach Facebook page.
+Feel free to write in the comments below, write on your own blog and link back here, or even add them to my FibroCoach Facebook page.

 As far as invisible illnesses, I actually live with a few… fibromyalgia, migraines, TMJ disorder, tinnitus, IBS, gluten intolerance, Hashimoto’s, Raynaud’s… Things are mostly under control now, but back in 2008 I actually filed for Social Security Disability.
 You can read my story for more.